BUGS

 11010 IF(TOTING(IDONDX))CALL DSTROY(IDONDX)

 HOLDNG ends at -1.
-The MAXCAR check (seven items) compares against -1, so the player can pick up all eight repository objects without triggering the carry limit.
+The carry limit check compares against -1, so the player can pick up all eight repository objects without hitting the limit.

 TRIGGERING CONDITIONS

-Enter the final closing sequence (triggered when all treasures have been deposited and CLOCK1 reaches zero) while carrying a bottle that contains water or oil.
-The bottle must be in the player's inventory, not placed in a room.
+Enter the final closing sequence while carrying a bottle that contains water or oil.

 MECHANISM